 In addition, you can get insights from people in your company who interact with prospects the most.
 These typically include members of sales teams, as they have an accurate pulse of what your target audience frequently ask about.

 For example, content on features of your product, landing pages, sales copies, comparison of your product with a competing product etc, will come in this category.
+For more information, refer to my guide on bottom funnel content.

 Post-Sale Topics (After-Conversion): These topics are to write content meant for your current customers/partners.
 It will ensure that your customers are able to use your product/service without any issues and are satisfied enough to keep buying from you.